Graph isomorphism in quasipolynomial time parameterized by treewidth: Canonization of Hypergraphs

 \problem{\canSetHyper } {$(H,L,\alpha)\in\obj(V)$ where $H=\{S_1,\ldots,S_t\}$, $L=\{\Lambda_1,\ldots,\Lambda_t\}$, $S_i\subseteq V,\Lambda_i\leq\lab(V)$ for all $i\in[t]$, $\alpha:H\to L$ is a function with $\alpha(S_i)=\Lambda_i$ and $V$ is an unordered set} {(H,L,\alpha)} {(H^\phi,L^\phi,\alpha^\phi)} {\{\sigma\in\sym(V)\mid\exists\psi\in\sym(t) \forall i\in[t]:(S_i,\Lambda_i)^\sigma =(S_{\psi(i)},\Lambda_{\psi(i)})\}}

 Remember that we already have an algorithm that canonizes hypergraphs.
-Therefore, the previous lemma implies that we can also canonizes hypergraphs for which a labeling coset is given for each hyperedge.
+Therefore, the previous lemma implies that we can also canonize hypergraphs for which a labeling coset is given for each hyperedge.

 \begin{lem} A function $\canSetHyper$ for \cref{prob:CL:SetHyper} can be computed in time $(|V|+|H|)^{\polylog|V|}$. \end{lem}